danielcifuentes54/aws-security-specialty/README.md

     * Only works if **bucket owner enforced setting = disabled**
     * By default, all newly created buckets have **bucket owner enforced setting = Enabled**, ACL are NOT recommended (& disabled by default since Apr 2023)
     * When you use ACLs, there is an object owner, in ths case the user have to give permissions to the bucket owner
-      * to grant permissions you need to us an ACL-soecific headers with full permissions (s3:x-amz-grant-full-control) or using a canned ACL (s3:x-amz-acl):
+      * to grant permissions you need to use an ACL-soecific headers with full permissions (s3:x-amz-grant-full-control) or using a canned ACL (s3:x-amz-acl):
         * s3:x-amz-acl: private
         * s3:x-amz-acl: public-read
         * s3:x-amz-acl: public-read-write